Slesa/launchy/trunk/Launchy_QT/readme.txt

 For 2.0 Final:
 Easy stuff -
 	.
-Add thanks to Tyler for graphics stuff on webpage Hard stuff -
+Add thanks to Tyler for graphics stuff on webpage
+	.
+Add thanks to testers
+Hard stuff -

+For Beta 2:
+	.

+Done for beta 2:
+.
+Shortcuts to directories are treated as normal files

 Done for beta 1:
 .
 Thanks to Tyler Sticka for Launchy's beautiful new skin and icon!